 Sam Houston State University's "The Woodlands Center" is comprised of a 144,164 sq. ft., 4-story facility, complete with 32 high tech classrooms and a 5-story parking garage.
-The facility features a one stop center where students can speak with representatives about admissions, financial aid programs, registration, online tuition payments, and obtain a Bearkat OneCard.
+The facility offers a variety of degree programs from numerous colleges and is also the home to the Sam Houston State University School of Nursing.